About Sarah Knight, the author:

 Want to copy Sarah in ditching the 9-5 office job?
 You’re going to need to monetise your blog!
 Learn how with Kayleigh’s Ultimate Guide to Blog Monetisation. [aff]

 You Do You

-As I said above, Rachel bought me You Do You for Christmas when she read the blurb.
-Funnily enough, I have Get Your Sh*t Together waiting to be read, and when I saw You Do You sitting in Waterstones before Christmas I just knew I needed to read it.
+As I previously said, Rachel bought me this latest book from Sarah Knight for Christmas when she read the blurb.
+Funnily enough, I have Get Your Sh*t Together [aff] waiting to be read, and when I saw this book sitting in Waterstones before Christmas I just knew I needed to read it.
 Shall we look at the blurb together?

 Being yourself should be easy, right?

 Yet instead of leaning in to who we are and what we want, we let ourselves be ruled by what other people expect.
 Rather than feeling confident and in control, we feel anxious and insecure.
 If this sounds familiar, bestselling ‘anti-guru’ Sarah Knight has three words for you: